Felice Bauer: Later life

-In 1919, she was married to Moritz Marasse (1873–1950), a partner in a private bank in Berlin.
+In 1919, she married Moritz Marasse, a partner in a private bank in Berlin.
 They had two children, Heinz (1920–2012) and Ursula (1921–1966).
 With the rise of the Nazis in the 1930 elections, the family moved to Switzerland, with financial loss.
 They settled there in 1931 and moved to the United States in 1936.
 She ran a store selling knitting ware made by her and her sister Else.
 Her husband died in 1950.
 In financial trouble due to an illness, she sold her letters from Kafka to the publisher Salman Schocken in 1955.
 She died in Rye, New York.

 Legacy and cultural references

 The musician Adam Green is her great-grandson.

 In her solo play with music Felice to Franz (1992), performance artist Claudia Stevens portrays Felice as she responds to Kafka's letters.
 The play's text recreates the letters Felice might have written to Franz.

 In the 2011 BBC radio play Kafka the Musical, written by Murray Gold, the character Felice was played by Jessica Raine.

 In the 2012 world premiere of the stage adaptation Kafka the Musical (written by Murray Gold and produced by Theatre Inconnu, in Victoria B.C.) the character Felice was played by Holly Jonson.

+In 2022, Czech author Magdaléna Platzová published Život po Kafkovi ("Life after Kafka"), a biographical novel about Bauer's life in the United States.